Tool Safety · 2–5 min toolbox talk

 2–3 Minute Talk Script

-Safe use of strap wrenches is important for plumbers, mechanics, and maintenance crews.
-These tools grip round surfaces without damaging them.
+Safe use of strap wrenches is important for plumbers, mechanics, and industrial workers.
+Strap wrenches provide high grip without damaging surfaces.

 Safety Reminders